jmorris-dev/brain/README.md

 3. Revenue Share

 3.1 In consideration of the rights granted under this Agreement, the Licensee shall pay the Licensor a revenue share equal to ten percent (10%) of the Licensee's App-Derived Revenue (the "Revenue Share").
-The Revenue Share shall be payable in Bitcoin to the following Bitcoin address specified by the Licensor: [Licensor's Bitcoin address].
+The Revenue Share shall be payable in Bitcoin to the following Bitcoin address specified by the Licensor: 1GjfYm1pKjcbEvSt19YC3vqhrRF2jjWRQC.

 3.2 The Licensee shall make payment of the Revenue Share on a monthly basis, within thirty (30) days after the end of each calendar month during which any App-Derived Revenue is earned.